Noahnc/vscode-terraform-toolbox/README.md

 ### Spacelift

-Spacelift is a Terraform CI/CD tool.
-They provide a cli-tool, called spacectl, that allows you to run proposed runs of your local terraform code on Spacelift.
-However, the cli requires you to specify the Spacelift stack-id and the working directory of the terraform-project, for which the proposed run should be created.
+Spacelift is a IaC CI/CD tool.
+They provide a cli-tool, called spacectl, that allows you to run proposed runs of your local code on Spacelift.
+However, the cli requires you to specify the Spacelift stack-id and the working directory of the project, for which the proposed run should be created.
 To make this process easier, this extension adds two commands as wrapper around the spacectl:

 - Command [`tftoolbox.spaceliftLocalPreviewCurrentStack`]: Run a local preview for the current folder.
 The stack-id is automatically evaluated based on the current Repository and Subfolder.
   ![Spacelift local preview current stack](Images/examples/spacelift_local_preview_current_stack.gif)